utkarshsingh-8/Peer-to-Peer-Carpooling-Using-Blockchain/README.md

   - Implement a system to manage digital identities and reputations of users, enhancing trust within the carpooling community.

 - **Security and Privacy** 🔒
-  - Utilize blockchain's encryption and decentralized architecture to enhance security and privacy of user data.
+  - Utilize blockchain's encryption and decentralized architecture to enhance the security and privacy of user data.

 - **Trip History and Accountability** 📈
   - Maintain an immutable trip history on the blockchain for reference and dispute resolution.